MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Evening High Atmosphere, people-watching, shopping after dinner Tax-free checkout lines can feel much slower

-Late night Lower than evening Shopping after sightseeing, avoiding the biggest rush Public transport timing and hotel return plans matter
+Late night Lower than evening Shopping after sightseeing and avoiding the biggest rush Public transport timing and hotel return plans matter

 The biggest mistake is shopping too early.
 MEGA Don Quijote bags are bulky, and carrying snacks, cosmetics, and a suitcase through Shibuya Scramble Crossing can make the rest of your day uncomfortable.